hippocrat-dao/hippo-protocol/docs/docs/index.md

 ## Join the Community

 Have questions, comments, or new ideas?
-Participate in the Cosmos community through one of the following channels.
+Participate in the Hippo community through one of the following channels.

 - [Telegram](https://t.me/hippocrat_official)
 - [Discord](https://discord.com/invite/hpo)